top of page

 • My fake fur was a second hand shop find!

-• The bunting went on to be used at my brother in laws wedding.
+• The bunting went on to be used at my brother in laws wedding and we now use it for family parties.

 • The lights were used at a school prom.
 Some we still use now.